A Slice of Paradise on the NSW South Coast

 Learn more about Aboriginal Culture with Djiriba Waagura

-If you have some spare time on Saturday morning we think you should consider joining Ray on the Timbery Cultural Bush Walk.
+If you have some spare time on Saturday morning, we think you should join Ray on the Timbery Cultural Bush Walk.

-The tour started with an inclusive traditional smoking ceremony, and while we have been part of these before this was the first time it was really explained to us, and we were invited to participate actively.
+The tour started with an inclusive traditional smoking ceremony, and while we have been part of these before, this was the first time we had a detailed explanation to us, and they invited us to take part.

-At the end of the walk there was a short cultural performance that included didgeridoo and dance.
+At the end of the walk, there was a short, fun cultural performance that included didgeridoo and dance performance.
+If you have a weekend in Mollymook we highly recommend you fit this in.

 Where: Dent St entry to the Jervis Bay Maritime Museum.